 The problem with limbs falling off isn't just with Barbie-size dolls.
 The situation also extends to cousin Francie.

-I have two 1970 Francie with Growin' Pretty Hair dolls.
+I have two 1970 Francies with Growin' Pretty Hair dolls.
 The one seen in the photo is actually my sister's, who received the doll as a Christmas gift that year.
 I have another Gro Hair Francie that I acquired recently, and she does not have the problem with the arms breaking off.
 Gro Hair Francies were made in Japan.

 The other doll in the yellow dress is Quick Curl Francie from 1973.
 Out of all the Barbie dolls ever made, the Quick Curls are the worst when it comes to arms and legs.
 I've read many times about Talking Barbies whose legs have come off while still in the box, but no one has ever mentioned how bad the Quick Curl dolls are.
 Quick Curl Francies were made in Taiwan.